jcaillon/valet/docs/content/docs/300.libraries/io.md

 It redirects the stdout and stderr to environment variables.
 Equivalent to io::invoke5 "${1}" 0 false "${2}" "${@:3}"

-- $1: true/false to indicate if the function should fail in case the execution fails.
+- $1 _[bool: fail]_: true/false to indicate if the function should fail in case the execution fails.
       If true and the execution fails, the script will exit.
 - $2: the stdin to pass to the executable
 - $3: the executable or function to execute